 Make a to-do list each day.
 When completing evaluations, keep a running to do list of what is needed for each client as you begin your psychological evaluations, as you may have multiple evaluations at one time.

 Plan ahead.
 Determine what you will work on for each day.
 It’s important to discuss your plans with your site supervisor for feedback and to stay on track relative to timelines.
+You will need to be working and planning on completing things early and well in advance of timelines to allow for student absences and crisis management.
 After completing evaluations, it’s usually helpful to be proactive in meeting with the parent to explain your results prior to the ARD/IEP meeting (check with your site supervisor to get approval).

 Be Prepared.
 Review the student’s file before attending an ARD/IEP meeting, as you may be asked questions about the student, or your thoughts on the student’s needs.
 It is also helpful to make copies of most recent reports and most recent ARD/IEP minutes and place it in a working file for the ARD/IEP, in order to have on-hand information about the student.
 Also, after completing evaluations, be sure to bring to ARD/IEP meetings a copy for parents in a pocket or file folder, accompanied by a supportive disability handout if the child meets an area of eligibility.
 Be sure to also make a copy of your BIP, and IEPs.
 You can never have too much preparation!